- Relevant Links

 How to Apply to Institute of Human Nutrition Programs

-Applications to the Fall 2013 Entering MS Class will be accepted on a rolling basis until June 30, 2013.
-Applicants are encouraged to apply as early as possible, as the class may be filled before that time.
+Applications to the Fall 2014 Entering MS Class will be accepted on a rolling basis starting December 1st until June 30, 2014.
+Applicants are encouraged to apply as early as possible, as the class may be filled before that time."

 Complete the application to the M.S.
 Program via this link M.S.
 Application.
 An application and information about deadlines for the Ph.D.
 Program must be obtained from the Graduate School of Arts and Sciences Admissions Office or Web site at https://app.applyyourself.com/.